Luo-Yihao/WassersteinGS/README.md

     # Add to total loss
     loss = render_loss + 0.1 * loss_wasserstein
 ```
 This constraint helps ensure smooth transitions between frames by penalizing large changes in Gaussian distributions.
+The plug-and-play regularization method is applicable to other Gaussian-based video tasks, and we recommend using it for your task.